albusdemens/Recon3D_tests/README.md

 Future versions will be able to do reconstruction based on strain datasets.

-## Reading data from .edf files to a NumPy array.
+## Reading data from .edf files to a NumPy array

 The script getdata.py reads data from .edf files and outputs a NumPy array with the dimensions *tilt1*-steps x *tilt2*-steps x *omega*-steps x *img_xlen* x *img_ylen*, where *tilt1* and *tilt2* are the two top tilts in the LAB goniometer at ID06. *Omega* is the topo-tomo rotation stage.
 The command to create the array is the following: